pi-geosolutions/core-geonetwork/docs/eng/geoportal/source/geocatalog/geocatalog.rst

 ===========

 This is the search engine for the |project|.
 It allows you to perform searches in the cataloged data.
-As the time goes, an increasing amount of data will be stored in the catalog, making it a reference about Risk Management in Gambia.
+It is possible that, for a while, the number of referenced documents stay limited, and so will be the usefulness of the catalog.
+But as the time goes, an increasing amount of data will be stored in the catalog, making the catalog's search engine the only way to fully harnest its content.

 Search form
 -----------